May 15, 2025

 In reflecting on these questions, three potential directions seem to have emerged.

-The arguments for deeper economic and security integration with the US, sometimes presented as a ‘grand bargain’ option, would accelerate the pathway Canada has followed in a North American context since the signing of the original Canada-US Free Trade Agreement in 1988.
+The first would be to seek to deepen Canada’s economic and security integration with the US.
+These arguments, sometimes presented as a ‘grand bargain’ option, would accelerate the pathway Canada has followed in a North American context since the signing of the original Canada-US Free Trade Agreement in 1988.
 At its root, this option seems based on the notion that deeper integration will create a situation where the US can’t harm Canada without harming itself in at least equal measure.

 The problem with this approach is that Canada is already deeply integrated with the US in economic and security terms through trade agreements like the North American Free Trade Agreement (NAFTA) and Canada-US-Mexico Agreement (CUSMA), and the North American Air Defence (NORAD) and NATO alliances.

-Although the Canada-Europe Trade Agreement (CETA) provides the foundation for a relationship with EU, it is also clear that the EU, and many other nations, tend to see Canada’s international economic role primarily as a geopolitically secure provider of resource commodity exports, like ‘critical’ minerals, in place of Russia.
+Although the Canada-Europe Trade Agreement (CETA) provides the foundation for a relationship with EU, it is also clear that the EU, and many other nations, tend to see Canada’s international economic role primarily as a geopolitically stable and secure provider of resource commodity exports, like ‘critical’ minerals in place of Russia.
+There is therefore, a serious risk of Canada being pushed in the direction of a double-down on the resource ‘staples’ export dependency trap that Canadian governments have sought to escape since before Confederation.